Should you be concerned when your dog growls?

 Have you ever observed your dog trying to figure out a puzzle?
 What about when you’ve kept it in a separate room for a long time?

-In addition to whining or making playful noises, the dog might offer up a growl.
+In addition to whining or making playful noises, the dog might growl.
 This commonly occurs when dogs are on leashed walks and prevented from meeting other people and dogs without a proper, calm greeting.

-You can cut down on the frustrating growls by teaching your dog that it will experience the reward of a greeting if it stays calm and sits beforehand.
+You can reduce frustrating growls by teaching your dog that it will experience the reward of a greeting if it stays calm and sits beforehand.

 Not sure?
 Trust other dogs